 Google Docs and Gantt charts are a perfect match.
-Google Spreadsheets offers the ability to share and update spreadsheets in real-time which is a major benefit for any project team- especial those who work in different locations or time zones.
+Google Spreadsheets offers the ability to share and update spreadsheets in real-time, which is a major benefit for any project team, especially those who work in different locations or time zones.
 On top of that, you can’t beat the free price!

-There are many projects that are complex enough to demand a formal task planning and management hub but do not justify a full-featured, premium application.
-This tutorial will show you how to take your ordinary task list and turn it into a dynamic visual timeline — a Google Spreadsheet Gantt chart.
+Many projects are complex enough to demand a formal task planning and management hub but do not justify a full-featured, premium application.
+This tutorial will show you how to take your ordinary task list and turn it into a dynamic visual timeline—a Google Spreadsheet Gantt chart.

 View the Sample Chart with Formatting Examples